 Trip, as you know, fighting for joy in Christ is a daily battle in the Christian life.
 So how do you pursue joy in Christ?
 Is this something you set out to achieve in a given day?
-Last time, in episode #593, you shared with us about your daily trials.
+Last time, in episode 593, you shared with us about your daily trials.
 So now talk to us about pursuing joy in God, daily, in the midst of those struggles.

-So when I am reading chapter one and everyone is rejoicing at the coming of this King, I am asking myself: Man, does my heart rejoice like this in Jesus and why not?
+So when I am reading chapter 1 and everyone is rejoicing at the coming of this King, I am asking myself: Man, does my heart rejoice like this in Jesus, and why not?
 God, help me rejoice.
 Help me to see.
-And so when I am reading Scripture it is always this kind of back and forth with God as I am listening to him and I am pleading with him.
-Lord, help me respond well.
+And so when I am reading Scripture, it is always this kind of back and forth with God as I am listening to him and I am pleading with him: Lord, help me respond well.
 Give me grace.
 I need your Spirit.

 And it doesn’t always happen right then, though.
 It is not this like automatic switch I flip.
-Sometimes I leave, you know, with the same amount of joy I had before.
+Sometimes I leave with the same amount of joy I had before.
 But if I get so discouraged at my lack of joy that I am unwilling to fight for it, then I will never have joy in Christ, because it is not a magic switch.
-We have to fight for it though the Word and prayer and fellowship, et cetera and all the means of grace God has given us.
+We have to fight for it though the word and prayer and fellowship, and all the means of grace God has given us.
 And God graciously grants it to us.